ontoligent/polo/README.md

-In fact, if you want to see how it works right now, issue the above command in your Polo application root, assuming that (1) you have MALLET installed, and two you have Python 3 installed with the usual data science stack (including pandas).
+In fact, if you want to see how it works right now, issue the above command in your Polo application root, assuming that (1) you have MALLET installed, and (2) you have Python 3 installed with the usual data science stack (including pandas).
 See **Requirements** for more info.

-In addition to making it easier to generate topic models, the resulting files are converted into a single SQLite database file that implements a simple and intuitive data model of the topic model.
+In addition to making it easier to generate topic models, the resulting files are converted into **a single SQLite database** file that implements a simple and intuitive data model of the topic model.
 This data model adds some extra data to the source data as well, such as the topic entropy for each document.
 The database file may then be